OOPA2018/syllabus/README.md

     * Does it run as expected?
     * Can you make it more efficient?
     * Will the code be understandable to someone else?
-    * Yoursef in a months time?
+    * Yoursef in a month's time?

 Speak with others and discuss but do not copy directly:
   * Don’t neglect the collaborative aspect - most of the professional development is done in teams.